pomahtuk/tracking-server/README.md

-To be able to use it - run in browser console first
+## Laborant-server

 User-facing API for Laborant tracking solution

-To Be Done:
+### To Be Done:

 * General
   - Ensure all roles hidden under auth

 * Auth
   - Do ot expose a password - use hashes
   - Use seeeions instead of users
   - Add endpoint returning current user for session

 * Experiments:
   - Add goals relation
   - Add targets relation
   - Assign to Project instaed of user
   - write tests for thouse changes

 * Goals
   - Add relation to Project
   - Implement tests for current functionality

 * Tags
   - Everything

 * Projects
   - Everything

 * Sessions
   - Evetything

 * Users
   - Add relation to projects
   - Add relation to session
   - Write all tests

+To be able to use it - run in browser console first (this will actuallu create a user for you)

 ```
 $.ajax({